fabriziobertocci/coloradoScoreboard/readme.md

 -o, --out <file>    OUTPUT CTS data to <file>
--u, --update <msec> Update client rate in mSec [default=1000] -p, --port <num>    HTTP server listen port [default=8080]
+-u, --update <msec> Update client rate in mSec [default=1000] -p, --port <num>    HTTP server listen port [default=8080] -7, --gen7          use Gen7 scoreboard protocol (default is CTS async)
 ```

 - You can either specify a UART device where to read the data from (`-d`) or a file (`-i`)